New Drinks for the Kosher Table: Sophisticated Looks and Taste with Töst; Healthy Hydration with ¡CACTUS!

 But Ms. Lopez, an organic farmer in California’s Napa region, where juicing cactus paddles (leaves) are grown, says it does much more.
 “For generations, Latin American folk healers recommended cactus leaf juice for colds, coughs, skin conditions, and stomach ailments,” she says.
 “Today’s research shows cactus leaf juice may promote muscle recovery, combat oxidative stress linked to inflammation, and may even help reduce the effect of hangovers.”
 She says it’s also good for clearing acne.

-The drink comes in organic lime, papaya, and watermelon favors.
+The drink comes in organic lime, papaya, and watermelon flavors.
 An excellent source of vitamin C, which supports immunity, it is low in sugar (5 grams of organic agave in each 12-ounce can contains only 30 calories), which is less than half the calories in some other beverages known for hydration: coconut water (69 calories) and Gatorade (90 calories).

 Preparing for Fasts